FamilySearch/GEDCOM.io/_pages/tag-def/EXID.md

   - External Identifier
   - |
     An identifier for the subject of the superstructure.
-The identifier is maintained by some external authority; the authority owning the identifier is provided in the TYPE substructure; see EXID.TYPE for more.
+The identifier is maintained by some external authority; the authority owning the identifier is provided in the TYPE substructure; see `EXID`.`TYPE` for more details.

-    Depending on the maintaining authority, an EXID may be a unique identifier for the subject, an identifier for 1 of several views of the subject, or an identifier for the externally-maintained copy of the same information as is contained in this structure.
-However, unlike UID and REFN, EXID does not identify a structure; structures with the same EXID may have originated independently rather than by edits from the same starting point.
+    Depending on the maintaining authority, an `EXID` may be a unique identifier for the subject, an identifier for 1 of several views of the subject, or an identifier for the externally-maintained copy of the same information as is contained in this structure.
+However, unlike `UID` and `REFN`, `EXID` does not identify a structure; structures with the same `EXID` may have originated independently rather than by edits from the same starting point.

-    EXID identifiers are expected to be unique.
-Once assigned, an EXID identifier should never be re-used for any other purpose.
+    `EXID` identifiers are expected to be unique.
+Once assigned, an `EXID` identifier should never be re-used for any other purpose.

 label: 'External Identifier'